BryBryTheFry/LLM/Chat with RTX/Test.md

 - Finished downloading without further issue

 ## Test With AI Model Default
+- Chat with RTX comes with a basic model

 ## Test With Local Files
+- Test Chat with RTX using pdf files.

 ## Test With YouTube Videos
+- Test Chat with RTX using YouTube video